skybet/native-tech-test/README.md

 On load, the user is expected to enter a 4 digit PIN or use TouchID/Face ID to access the app if it is available.

 You should build a robust mechanism to allow the App to talk to the Web and Vice-Versa

+Once authenticated, Load in race data for a horse race meeting and display this in the App once the user has logged in.
+Sample data is in techtest.json

+Some rules to follow about the data.

+- ids for horses are passed back from race "api"
+- Minimum information to be displayed: Cloth Number, Days since last run, age, form
+- Should be able to order by : form, odds, cloth number, age
+- Age calculated by : Horses foaled in any given year are classified as being born on Jan 1st therefore horse age is simply curr year - foaled year.
+- Form order to be calculated by : curr season results /  last 3 results average (rounded up to nearest integer) are lower / tie breaker being last race horse was in
+- stubbed or mocked network call to api
+- non runners shouldn't be shown, the only indication of this is a withdrawn : true boolean in json

 Your App should not crash.